BatzJunior/testrepo/_pages/09-rawdata.md

 ---

 {% for node in site.pages %}
-	{% for section in page.sections %}
+	{% for section in node.sections %}
 	<div>{{ section | textilize }}</div>
 	{% endfor %}
 {% endfor %}